TatsuyaHaga/laplacian_associative_memory_codes/README.md

 Written in Python 3 with libraries: numpy, scipy, matplotlib, networkx, pygraphviz.
 Commands are written in shell scripts.

 We did not include image data for the segmentation task.
 We took free images from following URLs.
-We chose ones with the lowest resolution.

 Kingfisher: https://pxhere.com/en/photo/957685 (360x640, actual size was 360x272)